amundsen-io/amundsen/metadata/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#developer-guide)
 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://amundsenworkspace.slack.com/join/shared_invite/enQtNTk2ODQ1NDU1NDI0LTc3MzQyZmM0ZGFjNzg5MzY1MzJlZTg4YjQ4YTU0ZmMxYWU2MmVlMzhhY2MzMTc1MDg0MzRjNTA4MzRkMGE0Nzk)

 Amundsen Metadata service serves Restful API and is responsible for providing and also updating metadata, such as table & column description, and tags.
-Metadata service can use Neo4j or Apache Atlas as a persistent layer.
+Metadata service can use Neo4j, Apache Atlas, AWS Neptune Or Mysql RDS as a persistent layer.

 For information about Amundsen and our other services, refer to this [README.md](./../README.md).
 Please also see our instructions for a [quick start](./../docs/installation.md#bootstrap-a-default-version-of-amundsen-using-docker) setup  of Amundsen with dummy data, and an [overview of the architecture](./../docs/architecture.md#architecture).